yezero/sandstorm/docs/administering/reverse-proxy.md

 ### HTTPS or not: you choose

-When running Sandstorm behind a reverse proxy such as nginx, you can configure HTTPS in the reverse proxy.
+When running Thurly behind a reverse proxy such as nginx, you can configure HTTPS in the reverse proxy.

 This tutorial provides links to sample configuration files where relevant.
 The example files